FuelLabs/sway-standards/standards/src_6/README.md

 ### `fn convert_to_assets(asset: AssetId, sub_id: SubId, shares: u64) -> Option<u64>`
 Helper method for converting shares to assets.
-This function takes the asset's AssetId and the amount of shares as arguments and returns the amount of assets that would be transferred for the given amount of shares, in an ideal condition without slippage.
+This function takes the asset's AssetId, the sub_id of the sub vault, and the amount of shares as arguments and returns the amount of assets that would be transferred for the given amount of shares, in an ideal condition without slippage.

 MUST return an Option::Some of the amount of assets that would be transferred for the given amount of shares, if the given asset is supported.
 MUST return an Option::None if the asset is not supported.